simbleau/simbleau.github.io/zola/content/gpu-tracing-with-rust/index.md

 ## Thread ranges
 Thread ranges are similar to markers except they annotate a span of time, rather than an instant of time.
 For example, a thread range can track the total time of an algorithm or process.
 These NVTX tracers are visible through the events view and the timeline view on NSight Systems.

 Ranges are pushed with the `range_push!` macro, which is behaviorally equivalent to the `println!` macro.
 Ranges are popped with the `range_pop!` macro.
-Thread ranges are also safe to push and pop over thread boundaries, hence 'thread' in the name.
+Thread ranges are also safe to push and pop over thread boundaries, hence *thread* in the name.

 ```rs
 use std::thread::sleep;